KAILASHGANGAI/KAILASHGANGAI/README.md

       - 🌐 Exploring API development and integration for data exchange.

 🚀 I'm constantly learning and improving my skills in
-      -Frontend Technologies
+    ## Frontend Technologies

-            * Html5 and css3
+            - HTML5 and CSS3
-            * Bootstrap and Tailwind
+            - Bootstrap and Tailwind CSS
-            *javascript and jQuery
+            - JavaScript and jQuery
-            * Vuejs
+            - Vue.js

-          - Backend Technologies
+## Backend Technologies

-            * PHP
+      - PHP
-            * Laravel Framework
+      - Laravel Framework
-            * API development
+      - API development
       💡 I'm always open to collaboration and new opportunities.

 ## 📫 Get in touch
 - LinkedIn: [Kaialash Gangai](https://www.linkedin.com/in/kailash-gangai-51382a177/)